-Yes.
-Our cases are made from a paper composite called Richlite.
-Each iPhone case equals about 100 sheets of stacked paper.
-A laminate is always stronger than solid wood and our cases have a hundred of them.
+All of our products use a layered paper composite called Richlite.
+Our original iPhone 4/s case used about 100 sheets of stacked paper.
+Our current cases use about 20.
+Our unique fused laminate is always stronger than solid wood, and our cases prove it!

 What is Richlite?

 Richlite is a unique, US-made product produced from FSC® Certified Eucalyptus trees from responsibly managed forests in Brazil and FSC® Certified softwoods from Sweden.
 The wood is first turned into pulp and made into paper.
-The paper is dyed, then layered and baked with an eco-friendly resin creating a dense, consistent plant product without all of the splitting characteristics found in solid wood or bamboo.
-Perfect for something like, say, an iPhone or iPad case.
+The paper is dyed, then layered and baked under tons of pressure with an eco-friendly resin – creating a dense, consistent wood product without the splitting and cracking found in solid wood or bamboo.
+Perfect for something like an iPhone case, or all the other stuff we make!

 Does anyone else make cases out of Richlite?

 Though Richlite has been around since the 40's, and originally used in aerospace applications, we were the first to create a case from it, and the first to machine it to the tolerances required to make an iPhone case!

 What does being FSC® & Rainforest Alliance Certified mean?

 You'll see several iPhone case companies use the terms "all natural," "eco-friendly" or "organic" when describing their wood or bamboo materials used.
 However, without proper certification they have no credible link to back up their claims.
 Some companies even state that because "they" know where their wood comes from, you shouldn't worry!